Future Orientation of the Group

 In the future, we intend to continue to boost our growth by acquiring companies and activities.
 This is an essential prerequisite for us to achieve our strategic growth targets.
 Should opportunities arise in the future that exceed our expectations, these new activities could help us strengthen our market positions and open up new market segments.
 This, in turn, could help us achieve our strategic targets more quickly.

 The ALTANA Group is decentralized to a large extent.
 Still, in some areas of the value-creation chain and in certain management functions, central units support the divisions and play a coordinating role.
-If we manage to push forward the networks within the Group more strongly than expected, this may spawn further potential to improve efficiency.
+To the extent that we manage to push forward the networks within the Group more strongly than expected, this may spawn further potential to improve efficiency.

 The Management Board’s Overall Statement on the Anticipated Development of the Group Including Its Overall View of the Risk and Opportunity Situation